nsbuitrago/vfind/docs/api-reference.md

 used for alignment.
 Note that this is given as a positive integer.

 **accept_prefix_alignment: float (0, 1] \[Optional, Default = 0.75\]:** Threshold for
 accepting alignments between read and 5' adapter (prefix) sequences.
+Set to 1 to skip alignment and only allow perfect matches of the prefix.

 **accept_suffix_alignment: float (0, 1] \[Optional, Default = 0.75\]:** Threshold for
 accepting alignments between read and 3' adapter (suffix) sequences.

-Note that if you use an accept threshold of 1, you should set `skip_alignment` to `True`.
+Set to 1 to skip alignment and only allow perfect matches of the suffix.

 **skip_translation: bool \[Optional, Default = False\]:** Whether to skip in-frame translation and return DNA sequences.

-**skip_alignment: bool \[Optional, Default = False\]:** Whether to skip semi-global alignment and only search for exact adapter matches.

 **show_progress: bool \[Optional, Default = True\]:** Whether to show visual progress bar.*